ComradeAkko/edgedetection/README.md

 The amount of data appears to be minimized compared to other forms of edge detection so I will utilize this in preparation of other computer vision projects that require a degree of edge detection.

+## Usage
+Requirements:
+- Windows OS (if you want to use on unix system, change canny.py's line 182 to forward slash)
+- Python
+- Matplotlib
+- Numpy

+Steps to use:
+1. Clone the repository
+2. Open terminal and cd to repository
+3. run `Python canny.py PATH_TO_PICTURE`

+For adjusting and editing:
+- adjust kernel size by opening canny.py in an editor and changing the `SIZE` variable.
+- KERNEL SIZE MUST BE ODD.
+- adjust the high and low theshold by opening up canny.py in an editor and changing the `HIGH` and `LOW` values.
+- the low threshold is `HIGH` threshold * the maximum value in the image * `LOW`

 ## Conceptual Design
 Very oversimplified goal: